beardog108/beardog108/README.md

 I am a software developer interested in privacy, decentralization, information security, free-as-in-freedom software and human-friendly technology.

+My GitHub is not always regularly updated.
+I consider my canonical repo location to be git.voidnet.tech

 #### **I am looking for work**

 I have knowledge of software engineering, information security and darknet research.
 I offer consultations and help regarding my software, opsec, anonymity and privacy.
 I am seeking work in software/web development or security analysis/engineering.
 I am also available for gigs such as scripting, security auditing or help with programming.